-No student will be permitted to continue with the program if she/he has THREE failed subjects ("F" grade) on her/his transcript.
+No student will be permitted to continue with the program if she/he has THREE failed subjects ("NP" grade) on her/his transcript.

-Resits and Retakes
+Resist and Retakes

-Students whose academic transcript shows one or two failed subjects may apply to retake the final examination in one or both failed units.
+Students whose academic transcript shows one or two failed subjects may modify their assignments to earn a passing grade for their assignments to one or both failed units.
 If two subjects have been failed, the student must achieve a grade sufficient for them to pass the subject in order to continue with the course.
 If a pass mark in a resit final examination cannot give a student sufficient mark to pass the failed subject, then a re-sit examination will not be granted.